 When I first started Frost + Sun, I had no idea how to do proper keyword research, which led to some sad and sorry blog posts!

-I tried using some of the free tools available, but none of them were helpful in finding keywords that a newbie could rank for against the more experienced, senior blogs.
+I tried using some of the free tools available, but none of them were helpful in finding long tail keywords that a newbie could rank for against the more experienced, senior blogs.

 On top of that, the premium tools I had found were way outside of my budget.
 That is, until I found Keysearch!